 Zipping in and out of trees in fresh waist deep powder is a dream day on the slopes for many skiers.
-There are a number of ski resorts that are situated in the right alpine zone where there is the perfect mix of well-spaced trees and light dry powder snow that make for incredible skiing conditions.
-The team at Scout absolutely love tree-skiing, often finding our one favourite line and making chairlift laps well into the afternoon.
+A number of ski resorts have that perfect mix of well-spaced trees and light dry powder snow that make for incredible skiing conditions.
+The team at Scout absolutely loves tree-skiing, often finding our one favourite line and making chairlift laps well into the afternoon.
 Here's Scout's picks for the best ski resorts for tree skiing.

 Note: We haven't included resorts in Europe in our list as the majority of them are situated in high alpine areas where glacier skiing is the norm (and there are minimal trees to ski!).

-Niseko is one of favourite ski resorts for tree-skiing.
+Niseko is one of our favourite ski resorts for tree-skiing.
 The Beech trees are perfectly spaced to make some wide and deep turns in the famous Ja-Pow - it’s real hero skiing and an experience like nothing else.
-In particular, the side and backcountry skiing that is accessible via the gated system boast some incredible patches of untouched trees, meaning some very memorable first tracks.
-'Strawberry' and 'Blueberry' fields are the go-to spots for tree-skiing in Niseko, and with an annual snowfall of 15 metres, you're sure to experience some of the deepest tree skiing of your life.
+In particular, the side and backcountry skiing that's accessible via the gated system boasts some incredible patches of untouched powder through the trees, meaning some very memorable first tracks.
+'Strawberry' and 'Blueberry' fields in Hanazono are our pick for the best in-bounds tree skiing in Niseko.
+With an annual snowfall of 15 metres, you're sure to experience some of the deepest tree skiing of your life in Niseko.

-On the South Island of Japan, Madarao stands out in particular for incredible tree skiing, especially since it is one of the few resorts in Japan to actively encourage off-piste skiing.
-Situated a little off the beaten path, the resort receives less crowds so you're not fighting for fresh tracks (over 11 metres of snowfall annually).
+On the South Island of Japan, Madarao stands out in particular for wonderful tree skiing, especially since it is one of the few resorts in Japan to actively encourage off-piste skiing.
+Situated a little off the beaten path, the resort receives less crowds and over 11 meters of snow annually so you're not fighting for fresh tracks.
 Off the top single chairlift (#13) there’s some fantastic tree skiing on runs called Powder Theatre and Powder Wave 2.
-Although it’s not very steep, the terrain has some fun rolling jumps through nicely spaced trees – and best of all you may even have it all to yourself!
+Although it’s not very steep, the terrain has some fun rolling jumps through nicely spaced trees, and natural half-pipes.

 Out of the four mountains in Aspen, Snowmass is our pick for advanced tree skiing.
 If you're looking for well-spaced Aspen trees, gradual pitches and rolling terrain, there are a number of glades on offer at Snowmass.
 There is something for every level of skier, with wide-open intermediate tree skiing as well as tighter more technical tree runs.
 Our favourite runs at Snowmass include the Powerline Trees (off Big Burn Chairlift), Frog Pong and Hanging Alley Glades (off the High Alpine Chairlift) and for those wanting to earn their turns, a short hike up Elk Camp Lift will reward skiers with amazing powder tree runs on Burnt Mountain.